 If you’re concerned about the higher interest rates that come with HELOCs on investment properties or you don’t have enough equity in your investment property, you could take out a HELOC on your primary residence.

-This could be a more affordable option, but keep in mind that you’d be putting your home at risk if you couldn’t make your payments.
+This could be a more affordable option, but keep in mind that you’d be putting your home at risk of foreclosure if you can’t make your payments.

 Unsecured personal loan

-Just be aware that the interest rates on these loans will be higher than a HELOC, and you’ll need to start making payments right away.
+Just be aware that interest rates on these loans will probably be higher than a HELOC, and you’ll need to start making payments right away.

 Is a HELOC on an Investment Property Right For You?

-Like any loan, a HELOC on an investment property comes with its risks and costs.
-Make sure you talk to your lenders and financial advisor before you make any decisions.
+Like any loan, a HELOC on an investment property comes with risks.
+Make sure you talk to your lender and financial advisor before you make any decisions.